mozilla/pontoon/specs/0108-community-health-dashboard.md

 **Text for infobox**: The average number of days a contributor can expect to wait for their translation suggestions to be reviewed by managers and translators.

+The two bullett points above should be added to the infobar to describe the plotted data points.

 ## Translation activity

 A combination of two charts: